-As I get older, the carrot of money, prestige and stuff has become less and less of a motivator to create things.
-I’m not sure if they ever were at all, but at the age of 47 with an ample income, house paid off and more clogs than I ever could have use for, I need to trick myself into writing another hour of stand-up comedy.
+As I get older, the carrot of money, prestige and stuff has become less orange and sweet.
+That’s not true- maybe it’s truer to so that I’m lazier to grab at it with my teeth. but at the age of 47 with an ample income, 59k left on the mortgage and more clogs than I ever could have use for, I need to trick myself into writing another hour of stand-up comedy to earn.

 Therefore, in an effort to get myself to write (my last special OLD BABY came out on Netflix the beginning of 2017), I’m starting a blog.
-I love an audience and so, here we are.
+I love an audience and so, welcome to the quiet, terrible show.

 I’m not the best comedian, I’m certainly not the smartest or hardest working, but I thought maybe it’d be helpful to share how I wrote a new hour- and if in sharing, I actually ended up writing and polishing a new hour?
 All the better!
 And if that means out of it comes a lot of writing that could be a self-published book on Amazon that could be passive income as I age?
 Well, don’t mind if I do!

-And really, why write a new hour of stand-up comedy? (i’m asking myself this question, as you might imagine).
+And really, why write a new hour of stand-up comedy?
+I ask myself desperately?
+Besides for the moneY?
 I could do the same act for the next 20 years and make an ok living.
+(I’m not sure if that actually- that may be a rumor from the age of Vaudeville) .
 What’s the point of new stuff, existentially-

 -I’m a relatively unknown (my name will not be remembered in the next century or most likely even in the next 10 years)